-The Tasmanian Government is conducting a 12-month strategic review of kunanyi/Mount Wellington and Wellington Park.
+The Tasmanian Government is conducting a strategic review of Kunanyi / Mount Wellington and Wellington Park.

 Terms of Reference